sheffield-bioinformatics-core/rnaseq-introduction-online/02-differential-expression.md

 - Copy the names of genes with adjusted p-value less than 0.05 in the Basal analysis into the **List 1** box on the venny website. **List 1** can be renamed to *Basal*
 - Copy the names of genes with adjusted p-value less than 0.05 in the Luminal analysis into the **List 2** box on the venny website. **List 2** can be renamed to **Luminal**
 - venny should now report the number of genes found in each list, the size of the intersection, and genes unique to each method
-- clicking on a particular overlap part of the venn diagram to display the list of genes common to both cell types.
-Paste this list of genes into a new Excel worksheet and save as a file `gene_overlap.csv`.

 You are now ready to complete the file section on [annotation and enrichment analysis](03-enrichment.nb.html)